ralph-groupscholar/website/ralph.md

+2026-02-06 21:07:19 — Iteration 34
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the automation render still shows a large mid-page blank gap with the hero repeated near the bottom.
+- Drafted creative follow-up tasks focused on stabilizing long-scroll rendering and reinforcing section-to-section continuity.

 2026-02-05 21:04:46 — Iteration 33
 - Reviewed current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; the render still shows a large mid-page blank gap with only the hero and footer visible.